mon-csirt/active-directory-security/README.md

 The MEAM is developed by the Enterprise Engineering team at Monash University, Australia.

 The MEAM builds on three core components:
-- The __administrative tier__: an "macro" partition of AD based on the level of privilege & control.
+- The __administrative tier__: a "macro" partition of AD based on the level of privilege & control.
 - The __zone__: a horizontal split of a *tier*, where *services* are placed into *silos* preventing lateral movement.
 - The __service__: a delegation target within a *zone*, containing computers and groups.